cabalism/updo/project-cabal/README.md

 # Updo Cabal

-The `Makefile` has targets for `ghc-x.y.z.dhall2config.project` that is mostly imports of `.config` files from the `.dhall` configuration, something like:
+The `Makefile` has targets for `ghc-x.y.z.dhall2config.project` that is mostly imports of `.config` files generated from the `.dhall` configuration, something
+like:

 ```
 import: project-stackage/stackage-resolver.config